vincitamor/calorie-counter/README.md

 # calorie-counter
-Easy to use Java calorie counter.
-Takes in inputs and saves them to a .txt file.
+Beginner level calorie counter taking in user input and saving it to a .txt file.